Meet Coach

 Dwight Howard, Adrian Peterson, and Derek Fisher had me trying to figure out how to build bigger shoulders.

-My freshman year I worked my way from a nobody, to a person pegged to be the starting shooting guard going into my sophomore year.
+Freshman year I worked my way from a nobody, to a person pegged as the starting shooting guard going into my sophomore season.
 Earned a full-ride scholarship this time.
+Yet..

-Before the start of sophomore season I suffered a season ending wrist injury.
+Before the start of my sophomore season I “suffered” a season ending wrist injury, 1 trillion percent my fault.
+So suffered is in quotations.
 To this day I don’t have feeling in the center of my palm on the right hand.

-While recovering I learned I’d soon be a father and decided to enlist in the Army.
-Had responsibilities now.
+While recovering I found out I’d soon be a father and decided to enlist in the Army.
+Had responsibilities outside of myself now.

-Here I honed my growing discipline while picking up the jewels military enlistment tends to pass out, gained even more fitness know-how, trained fellow soldiers with the aim of improving their fitness training scores, orchestrated various physical training programs for my departments, and heightened all seriousness about weightlifting.
+Here I honed my growing discipline while picking up the jewels military enlistment tends to offer, gained even more fitness know-how, trained fellow soldiers to skyrocket fitness training scores, orchestrated countless physical training programs for my platoons, and heightened all seriousness about weight training.

 What Muscle And Mentality Did for ME